 This section of the site contains miscellaneous examples, explanations, and materials I have found useful in teaching statistics.
-When I find myself explaining something often, but it is not specifically covered in my courses, I may add it to this list so I can refer students here for extra information.
+When I find myself explaining something often, I may add it to this list so I can refer students here for extra information.